huggingface/blog/1_58_llm_extreme_quantization.md

 ## Acknowledgements
 We would like to express our sincere gratitude to Leandro von Werra, Thomas Wolf, and Marc Sun for their invaluable assistance and insights throughout this project.
 We also extend our thanks to Omar Sanseviero and Pedro Cuenca for their contributions in refining this blog post, helping to communicate our findings clearly and effectively to the AI community.
+Furthermore, we want to acknowledge the GeneralAI team for their pioneering work on the BitNet project.
+Their research has been foundational to our efforts, and we are particularly grateful for the clear and precise figures provided in their paper.

 ## Additional Resources
 1. H. Wang et al., *BitNet: Scaling 1-bit Transformers for Large Language Models*. [arxiv paper](https://arxiv.org/pdf/2310.11453)